thebigbadbobby/Symphony/README.md

 npm run update
 # If node_modules wasn't automatically installed in client folder, cd into client folderand run again.

-# Run the client and server
+# Run the client, server, and twilio (if applicable) concurrently
 npm run dev

 # Run the Express server only